 Detection and Testing

-To determine if your home is at risk of radon exposure, you can do several tests.
-One of which is through the indoor air radon test, which is inexpensive and can be bought at local home supply stores.
+You can do several tests to determine if your home is at risk of radon exposure.
+One is through the inexpensive indoor air radon test, which can be bought at local home supply stores.

 Meanwhile, radon sampling on water requires a special laboratory or sampling technique to measure radon before it escapes the sample water.